la2050/archive/_projects/2015/social-justice-resilience-and-community-building.md

     equally robust group of over two dozen local organizations hoping to learn and implement council practice into their organizational cultures and we hope to extend this network even further
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Initial costs to work with 13 organizations is $166,750 which has been funded by a private foundation.
-However, 26 worthy organizations applied, and based on the amount of funding received we can work with additional organizations.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Program Development\t$11,875\r\nOrganizational Outreach, Application and Review Process $8,550\r\nProgram Implementation at Social Justice Orgs $64,350\r\nOnsite support following training  $50,775\r\nNetworking event for social justice organizations  $7,200\r\nEvaluation $2,250\r\nAdmin Support/Overhead $21,750\r\nFor 13 Organizations  $166,750\r\nPer Organization\t\t$12,827\r\n"
   How do you plan to scale the success of your proposal?: >-
     We have more opportunities and organizations requesting that we work with them than we can manage due to our training base.
 Additional funding will